Where to Go Bosnia–Herzegovina in 3-7 Days

 No, I never was pulled out by the Bosnian police and I was not asked to pay any bribe (though I read from travel bloggers who had to pay bribes or fines).

-WHERE TO GO IN BOSNIA-HERZEGOVINA
+PLACES TO VISIT IN BOSNIA-HERZEGOVINA

 Visit Sarajevo – 1 or 2 Days